+A migraine is a severe headache that causes crushing pain that affects your every move.
+When you have a migraine headache, it’s almost impossible to be productive at work or keep up with your daily routine.
 Migraines are often called “sick headaches” because they can cause nausea, vomiting, and a feeling of overall illness.
 They can come on suddenly but may last as long as three or four days.
 An exact cause isn’t known, but migraines are frequently triggered by:

 Migraines are in their own category because they don’t feel like any other kind of headache.
 A migraine can resolve in a few hours, or it may last several days.
 There are four distinct phases that you may move through as you endure a migraine headache: